trueberryless/the-thinking-hub/src/content/posts/critical-thinking.md

 ### The Cognitive Miser

-Neurologically, we know that conscious thinking is a tiny fraction of brain activity—estimates range from 1% to 10%.
+Neurologically, we know that conscious thinking is a tiny fraction of brain activity — estimates range from 1% to 10%.
 We have a "Fast System" (the choir of fast components) and a "Slow System" (the conscious, rational mind).

 Here is the problem: The slow components require a tremendous amount of energy.
 The fast components are cheap and efficient.